 The first step for marketing success is accepting customer-centricity.

 This subtle but powerful shift in thinking opens up a whole new world of opportunities.
-The role of marketing evolves from a necessary evil, a task to be checked, a "hack" to be discovered, into a dialogue with the market, a process of discovery, development and distribution.
+The role of marketing evolves from a necessary evil, a task to be completed, a "hack" to be stumble upon, into a dialogue with the market: a process of discovery, development and distribution.

 Understanding that you are not the customer forces you to ask who the customer is, how best to solve their problems and how to communicate with them.

 The reluctance to understand what customers need, or the arrogance to assume that they know the answers hold founders and marketers back.
 The humility that comes from letting go biases and the openness to get to know customers is the foundation for marketing success.